Fast and Low-Memory Deep Neural Networks Using Binary Matrix Factorization: Experiments

 \subsection{Setup and Datasets}

-In this section, our proposed method is validated via computer simulations.
-Different types of networks, such as LeNet-300-100, LeNet-5, a VGG-like network, ResNet164, ResNet50, Vanilla RNN, two LSTM networks, and one GRU network are used.

-The training and test datasets are different depending on network type.
-Overall, five datasets are used in our experiments: MNIST \cite{MNIST}, CIFAR-10 \cite{CIFAR}, CIFAR-100 \cite{CIFAR}, ImageNet \cite{ImageNet}, and Penntreebank (PTB) \cite{PTB}.
-The MNIST datasets consists of 70000 labeled gray images.
-CIFAR-10 and CIFAR-100 datasets consist of 60000 color images with 10 and 100 classes, respectively.
-ImageNet is a annotated color image data set of 14,197,122 images.
-The Penn Treebank (PTB) project selected 2,499 stories from a three year Wall Street Journal (WSJ) collection of 98,732 stories for syntactic annotatio, which is widely used for NLP (Natural Language Processing) experiments.
-All data sets are split according to the official documentation or the original papers.
+We experimented on nine different networks including LeNet-300-100, LeNet-5 Caffe \cite{Caffe}, a VGG-like network\footnote{htttps://github.com/geifmany/cifar-vgg.git}, ResNet164, ResNet50, Vanilla RNN, two LSTM networks, and one GRU network.
+The datasets are differently selected according to the task and network.
+Overall, we use five datasets in the experiments including: MNIST \cite{MNIST}, CIFAR-10 \cite{CIFAR}, CIFAR-100 \cite{CIFAR}, ImageNet \cite{ImageNet}, and Penntreebank (PTB) \cite{PTB}.
+To introduce, the MNIST consists of 70000 labeled gray images, CIFAR-10 and CIFAR-100 consist of 60000 color images with 10 and 100 classes, respectively, ImageNet is a annotated color image data set of 14,197,122 images.
+Also, the Penn Treebank (PTB) project selected 2,499 stories from a three year Wall Street Journal (WSJ) collection of 98,732 stories for syntactic annotation, which is widely used for Natural Language Processing (NLP) applications.
+All the data sets are split according to the respective original references.

-Next, we explain the structure of the networks used in the experiments.
-For MLP networks, LeNet-300-100 is used, which is a four-layer, fully-connected network with two hidden layers that have 300 and 100 neurons, respectively.
+For Multi-Layer Perceptron (MLP) networks, LeNet-300-100 is used, which is a four-layer fully-connected network with two hidden layers containing 300 and 100 neurons, respectively.
 The output layer consists of 10 neurons.
-MNIST is used to train and evaluate this network.
+Also, the MNIST is applied for training and evaluating the network.

-There are some settings and parameter values adopted for the rest of the paper, which, unless further explained, will remain the same throughout the article.
-Adam \cite{Adam} is adopted as the optimizer, with varying learning rate during the training.
-The number of epochs for MLP training is set to 300.
+The values and settings provided here will remain the same throughout the rest of the experiments, unless stated otherwise.
+Adam \cite{Adam} is used as the optimizer, and the number of epochs for MLP training is set to 300.
+Since norm regularization methods only make the weights approach zero, a threshold value $\epsilon$ is adopted.
+This value is $exp(-4)$ for percepron layers, $exp(-6)$ for convolutional layers, and $exp(-4)$ for recurrent units.

-The performance of our algorithm is evaluated using the metrics suggested in \cite{Bi-Real}.
-Although our results are mainly compared with \cite{Main} which uses slightly different metrics, no information is lost in the process.
+(Similar to \cite{Bi-Real},) We adopt memory consumption and the number of FLOPs needed in a single forward pass stage as metrics to evaluate and compare the performance of our proposed method with a few other state-of-the-art DNN compression methods.